 Description.
-The Microwave and Analog Front End Technology (MAFET) program is a follow-on to the Millimeter Wave Monolithic Integrated Circuits (MIMIC) program.
-The goal of MAFET is to reduce non-recurring costs for military microwave/millimeter wave sensor systems.
+The Microwave and Analog Front End Technology (MAFET) program is a follow-on to the Millimeter Wave Monolithic Integrated Circuits (MIMIC).
+The goal of MAFET is a directed effort seeking to reduce non-recurring costs for military microwave/millimeter wave sensor systems.